jc-bao/open3d-tutorial/README.md

 * dense mapping worker

 ### Q&A

-* When doing ICP, how many previous frames are used to compare?
+Q: When doing ICP, how many previous frames are used to compare?

+Q: What is the information matrix about in ICP?
+Is it a covariant matrix?

+A: Yes, it is the covariance of estimated transformaiton and true transformation.

 ## Camera setup